This is the best time to watch for meteors;

 Your arms are a safe place to construct an observatory.

-"The radiant of Perseids tapped out like little blips on screen
+the radiant of Perseids tapped out like little blips on screen.

-Anticipation held in the space-ache vacuum;
+Anticipation held in the space-ache vacuum; an uncertain wait.

-an uncertain Lent.
 Specks drift through the tepid fluid,

-glowering, they gather like blood in my skull.
+converging like blood in my skull.

-Memory streams like ribbons of flotsam
+Fantasies stream like ribbons of flotsam

-Your first time is always the fiercest.
+A soul's first time is always the fiercest

 That is why men believe they saw a star fall.